MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/developing-your-application.md

     symmetricKeyCred.Base64Key = ConfigurationManager.AppSettings["Base64Key"];
     symmetricKeyCred.BposTenantId = ConfigurationManager.AppSettings["BposTenantId"];

 When you provide the file path in the console application, the application checks if the document is already encrypted.
-The method is stored within the **SafeFileApiNativeMethods** class.
+The method is of the **SafeFileApiNativeMethods** class.

     var checkEncryptionStatus = SafeFileApiNativeMethods.IpcfIsFileEncrypted(filePath);

 If the document is not encrypted, then it proceeds to encrypt the document with the selection provided on the prompt.
-It first proceed

     if (!checkEncryptionStatus.ToString().ToLower().Contains(alreadyEncrypted))
     {
       if (method == EncryptionMethod1)
       {
-        //Encrypt a file via Azure Template
+        //Encrypt a file via AIP template
         ProtectWithTemplate(symmetricKeyCred, filePath);

       }
       else if (method == EncryptionMethod2)
       {
-        //Encrypt a file using Ad-Hoc policy
+        //Encrypt a file using ad-hoc policy
         ProtectWithAdHocPolicy(symmetricKeyCred, filePath);
       }

 The protect with template option proceeds to get the template list from the server and provides the user the option to select.
->If you did not Modify templates then you will get default templates from Azure Information protection
+>If you did not Modify templates then you will get default templates from AIP

      public static void ProtectWithTemplate(SymmetricKeyCredential symmetricKeyCredential, string filePath) {